geekman/nps-iphone-smsimport/README.markdown

 the option multiple times will show more information, such as empty or duplicate SMSes.

+To directly sync SMSes to a jailbroken iPhone, specify the `--iphone` option, which downloads `sms.db` from the connected iPhone to the default location (specified using the `--smsdb` option), performs the usual sync, and then uploads the updated file back to the iPhone.
+Do not attempt to connect more than one iOS device - unplug all your iOS devices and leave only the iPhone you wish to sync connected.

 Requirements
 -------------
 You need at least Python 2.6 running Windows on the same machine as the